penguinpowernz/go-ian/README.md

 in a git repository.
 It tries to mimic the CLI of other popular tools such as git and bundler.
 It is intended to be helpful when integrating other build tools/systems and with CI/CD.

-It has been ported to golang from the [ruby project](https://github.com/penguinpowernz/ian).
+It has been ported to golang from the [ruby project of the same name](https://github.com/penguinpowernz/ian).

 ## Requirements